simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Rungit:* A river in Sikhim, a tributary of Tista.

-*lkon:* The religious paintings of Russia.
+*Ikon:* The religious paintings of Russia.

 *Wheel of Life:* A symbol of the great cycle of life, the progress of the spirit or self through the lower nature.